-- Arrive at the bus stop five (5) minutes before the scheduled stop time and wait in an area visible to the driver and a safe distance away from the curb. - Students will board and exit the bus in an orderly manner at the bus stop assigned by the Transportation Department. - Stand at least ten (10) feet back from the bus stop. - Permit younger students to load first. - Load and unload quietly without pushing or crowding. - Move away from the bus after unloading. - If crossing the roadway, move at least ten (10) feet in front of the bus and stand on the shoulder or curb and wait for the driver to signal you to cross.
-Always use caution when crossing the roadway. - Do not approach the bus until it has come to a complete stop and the air brake has been set. - Students will go to their assigned seats and sit in a safe position. - Kindergarten students must have a responsible adult or older sibling receive them at the bus stop.
+- Arrive at the bus stop five (5) minutes before the scheduled stop time and wait in an area visible to the driver and a safe distance away from the curb. - Board and exit the bus in an orderly manner at the bus stop assigned by the Transportation Department. - Stand at least ten (10) feet back from the bus stop. - Permit younger students to load first. - Load and unload quietly without pushing or crowding. - Have Student ID in hand and ready to scan when loading or unloading bus.
+(If a student does not have their Student ID, they shall wait until all other students are loaded before loading.) - Move away from the bus after unloading.

+- If crossing the roadway, move at least ten (10) feet in front of the bus and stand on the shoulder or curb and wait for the driver to signal you to cross.
+Always use caution when crossing the roadway.
+Do not cross the roadway behind the bus. - Do not approach the bus until it has come to a complete stop and the air brake has been set. - Students will go to their assigned seats and sit in a safe position. - Kindergarten students must have a responsible adult or older sibling receive them at the bus stop.

 Parents are responsible for supervision of their children at the bus stop area prior to the arrival of the bus, while the students are boarding, and after the bus departs from dropping off students.
-Temporary transportation change requests should be submitted in writing to the campus.
+Do not damage the property at the bus stop location.
+Emergency transportation change requests should be submitted in writing to the campus.
 Such notes must be approved by a campus administrator prior to being presented to the bus driver.